elves/elvish/website/ref/language.md

 The `float64` builtin is case-insensitive.

+Numbers can contain underscores between digits to improve readability.
+For example, `1000000` and `1_000_000` are equivalent.
+As is `1.234_56e3` and `1.23456e3`.
+You can not use an underscore as a prefix or suffix in a number.

 A `float64` data type can be converted to a string using `(to-string $number)`.
 The resulting string is guaranteed to result in the same value when converted back to a `float64`.
 Most of the time you won't need to perform this explicit